creshpay/action-conventional-release/README.md

   The action allow you to override the generated tag.
 You have to specify a semver compliant version and the tag should not exists in your repository.

   Example of custom tag: `0.0.5`, `2.0.2`

+* **delete-release-branch** - optional - default 0

+  Enable or disable release branch deletion.
+1 for delete, 0 to keep it

 ### Limitations